Table of Contents Show

-No matter the seller, a low ball offer stirs up feelings of frustration.
+No matter the seller, dealing with a low ball offer stirs up feelings of frustration.
 The most common mistake sellers make when they get a low offer is how they respond to it.
 But a low ball offer is still an offer.
 That means there’s interest in your home.
 With the right strategy, sellers can turn a mediocre bid into a sale that satisfies them.
-Here’s what to keep in mind when a buyer submits a low ball offer.
+Here’s what to keep in mind when a buyer submits a lowball offer.

 Selling real estate is a business transaction.
 That means negotiations are an inevitable part of the process.
 Reminding yourself that this is business, not personal, is key.
 From that vantage point, you open yourself up to negotiations.
 Without a willingness to “do business” with potential buyers, you run the risk of letting a potentially good offer slip away.

-One of the biggest mistakes that sellers make is not responding to a low ball offer.
-This is not the way to handle the situation!
+One of the biggest mistakes that sellers make is not responding to a lowball offer.
+Not the way to handle the situation!
 You may feel like the buyer’s offer is ridiculously low.
 Even if it is, there’s always room for negotiation.
-The buyer may just be feeling gutsy and simply testing how serious you are about sticking to your asking price.
+The buyer may just be feeling gutsy and only testing how serious you are about sticking to your asking price.
 So even if you are insulted by how low the offer is, proceed with a counter offer!

-It’s normal to have an extreme reaction to a low ball offer.
+It’s normal to have an extreme reaction to a lowball offer.
 Some sellers counter with an offer that’s higher than their original asking price.
 This “I’ll show you” mentality doesn’t get you anywhere.
-As mentioned before, an offer is just an offer.
+As mentioned before, a proposal is just an offer.
 It’s not a personal attack or insult to your home.

-When you get a low ball offer, take a deep breath and keep an open mind.
+When you get a low ball offer, take a deep breath, and keep an open mind.
 Remember that you’re doing business.
-The buyer putting forth a low bid has the potential to come up to a price that works for you.
+The buyer putting forth a low bid has the potential to come up with a price that works for you.
 It doesn’t matter where the offer starts, but where it ends up!

-A low ball offer makes some sellers afraid that they can’t sell their home for their desired price.
-This isn’t the case.
+A low ball offer makes some sellers afraid that they can’t sell their homes for their desired price.
+It isn’t the case.
 It’s important to remember that you don’t have to say yes to anything you don’t want to say yes to.
-At the end of the day, you determine the selling price of your home.
+You determine the selling price of your home.

 After receiving a low ball offer, it’s a good idea to analyze the market.
 Ensure that your home is priced competitively with current market values.
-You and your realtor probably did that already, but a comparative market analysis has a shelf life of just a couple months.
+You and your realtor probably did that already, but a comparative market analysis has a shelf life of just a couple of months.
 The real estate market changes daily.
-Since prices go up and down, it’s possible that your home’s original list price is no longer competitive.
+Since prices go up and down, your home’s original list price may be no longer competitive.

-In some situations, you can ask your realtor to request a list of comparables from the buyer’s realtor.
+You can ask your realtor to request a list of comparables from the buyer’s realtor in some situations.
 Why?
-Because it’s possible that the buyer’s agent doesn’t even have a list of comparables or familiarity with your specific neighborhood.
-If this is the case, it’s possible that the buyer’s realtor has given their client a skewed perspective of competitive/comparable prices.
+Because it may be possible that the buyer’s agent doesn’t even have a list of comparables or familiarity with your specific neighborhood.
+If this is the case, the buyer’s realtor may have given their client a skewed perspective of competitive/comparable prices.

 Agreeing on a purchase price is a game of chess.
 Remaining patient, prepare for some back and forth.

-Another counter offer option is to offer a slight price reduction—$5,000 to $10,000 for a $300,000 home, or $10,000 to $25,000 for a $1 million home, for example.
+Another counteroffer option is to offer a slight price reduction—$5,000 to $10,000 for a $300,000 home, or $10,000 to $25,000 for a $1 million home, for example.
 It’s important to explain your reasoning.
 Your listing agent can present the buyer with a list of comparable properties.
 Then the buyer sees that your home is listed at a competitive price.
 Your realtor should also point out all of your home’s features and amenities.
-This backs up your asking price.
+It backs up your asking price.

-Setting your home’s list price slightly under that of comparable properties is one way to make your home stand out.
-This encourages reasonable offers right away.
-Another strategy to attract buyers is setting commission slightly above the going rate.
+Setting your home’s list price slightly under comparable properties is one way to make your home stand out.
+It encourages reasonable offers right away.
+Another strategy to attract buyers is setting a commission slightly above the going rate.
 This encourages agents to show your home.

 Imposing a deadline for offer submissions is yet another way to send buyers the message that you’re serious and attract reasonable offers.
 In fact, according to The Wall Street Journal, home listings with published offer deadlines sometimes sell above their asking prices.